 I have my Bachelor’s degree (or I am about to complete it).
 I want to attend graduate school to become a journalist.
 Is this the right program for me?

 We train students to become journalists by developing writing and reporting skills in our undergraduate program.
-At the graduate level, students who want to learn more about journalism typically major in mass communication.
+At the graduate level, students who want to learn more about journalism typically pursue the mass communication concentration.
 However, we do not teach graduate students to write or report as journalists do.
 Instead, our mass communication graduate courses allow students to conduct research around trends in journalism - both nationally and globally.

 For students who already have (or will soon complete) a Bachelor’s degree and want to learn the writing and reporting skills to become a journalist, you may consider enrolling at UH as a post-baccalaureate student and taking some of our undergraduate journalism courses.